Geometrically and diagrammatically maximal knots: Introduction

 \subsection{Organization}

 In Section~\ref{sec:diag}, we give the proof of Theorem~\ref{thm:diagmax}.
-Because it appears throughout the paper, we discuss the geometry of the infinite weave $\W$ in Section~\ref{sec:weave}.
-In Sections~\ref{sec:triangulation} and \ref{sec:lowerbounds}, we prove upper and lower volume bounds for $W(p,q)$ using explicit triangulations and angle structures.
-In Section \ref{sec:geomconv}, we prove Theorem~\ref{thm:geolimit}.
+We discuss the geometry of the infinite weave $\W$ in Section~\ref{sec:weave}.
 In Section~\ref{sec:guts}, we begin the proof of Theorem~\ref{thm:geommax} by proving that these links have volumes bounded below by the volumes of certain right-angled hyperbolic polyhedra.
 In Section~\ref{sec:vollims}, we complete the proof of Theorem~\ref{thm:geommax} essentially using the rigidity of circle patterns associated to the right-angled polyhedra.
 We will assume throughout that our links are non-split.